 - Be JCUMSA’s representative at various research presentations and symposiums locally

-Nominations will be displayed on this page (TBA) once approved.
+Nominations will be displayed on this page or advertised on an alternate medium (TBA) once approved.